Introduction to Google Analytics Interview Questions and Answers

-- Helps you understand customers by Geo.
-Which Geo brings you the most customers.
+- It helps you understand customers by Geo.
+Geo brings you the most customers.

-- Helps you segment the business in a more optimized way.
+- It helps you segment the business in a more optimized way.

-- Helps in understand the behaviors of which term bringing more traffic to the website.
+- It helps in understanding the behaviors of which term bringing more traffic to the website.

 - Helps in understanding the visitor’s arrival to your website is through some other website or through the search engine.

 Q2.
 Role of KPI in Google Analytics?

-This is the common Google analytics Interview Questions asked in an interview.
+This is the common question asked in an interview.
 KPI stands for Key Performance Indicator.
 It helps in tracking the important things to a business.
 For eg: No. of visits, no. of clicks, sessions, returning users, first-time visitors, bounce rate, etc. KPI helps you track your business SLA’s as well.

 Q3.
 What is a Cohort in Google Analytics?

-Cohort refers to a set of customers who shares the same characteristics as they have same bought the same kind of products, they have the same purchase date etc. It helps an organization to analyze group wise behavior by their metrics and revenue.
+Cohort refers to a set of customers who shares the same characteristics as they have the same bought the same kind of products, they have the same purchase date, etc. It helps an organization to analyze group-wise behavior by their metrics and revenue.

 Q4.
 Does Google Analytics support real-time data?

 Yes.
 With Google Analytics we can observe the present traffic to a webpage.
 It can give an update about data traffic, insights, reactions happening on your webpage for every moment.
-This can help the organization drive the promotional campaign on Twitter or any other public websites.
+This can help the organization drive the promotional campaign on Twitter or any other public website.

 Q5.
 Explain A/B testing in terms of Google Analytics.

-A/B testing is a great way to identify and fix the improvements that can result in the major impact on your online success.
+A/B testing is a great way to identify and fix the improvements that can result in a major impact on your online success.

 E.g. You have two variations of your webpage.
 And you divided the traffic equally 50%-50% towards both the pages.
 Suppose the outcome of Analysis of both the pages came out to be: People are more fascinated or more reactive towards the first page rather than the 2nd page.
 Hence you finalize on your 1st page, as that is more effective.